Mobile App (Android & iOS)

-After returning from MetroDesk, I joined the mobile app team to lead a re-design.
-With the app initially having been built by an external agency, the plan was to use newly available technology (Xamarin Forms) to make handling the development of two native apps simpler.
-This presented an opportunity to undertake a UX review of the app, make optimisations, update and refresh the interface and create documentation in the form of a styleguide.
+After returning from MetroDesk, I joined the mobile app team to lead a redesign of the job search app.
+With the app initially having been built by an external agency, the plan was to use newly available technology (Xamarin Forms) to make handling the development of two native apps more straightforward.

-In order to better understand the product I would be redesigning, I spent time reviewing data from Google Analytics, the reed.co.uk database (via the BI tool Looker) as well as reviewing and categorising the in-app feedback from users in order to understand what could be achieved within a very tight deadline - the development team would be starting the rearchitecting work whilst I was designing.
+In order to better understand the product I would be redesigning, I spent time reviewing data from Google Analytics, the reed.co.uk database (via the BI tool Looker) as well as reviewing and categorising the in-app feedback from users in order to understand what I could achieve within a very tight deadline - the development team would be starting the rearchitecting work whilst I was designing.

 You can click/tap any image to enlarge it.

-As there had not been an opportunity for any sort of handover when I joined the team - and therefore no assets or documentation - I decided to create a styleguide whilst redesigning the app.
-Loosely basing it around the principles of atomic design, the idea was to create modular elements that were reusable, aiding the consistency and overall usability of the app.
+As there had not been an opportunity for any handover when I joined the team - and therefore, no assets or documentation - I decided to create a design system while redesigning the app.
+Basing it on the principles of atomic design, I created modular elements that were reusable, aiding the consistency and overall usability of the app.

-The small coloured dots on the designs refer to text classes, which you can find at the foot of the second page; this was a system I came up with in order to mitigate handover problems with the development team.
-Whilst this was novel solution to the problem at the time, it took an inordinate amount of time to complete and it's because of this that I championed the use of - and transition to - tools such as Sketch, Zeplin and Inspect from InVision within the wider design team.
+The small coloured dots on the designs refer to text classes, which you can find at the foot of the second page; this was a system I came up with to mitigate handover problems with the development team.
+While this was a novel solution to the issue at the time, it took an inordinate amount of time to complete, and it's because of this that I championed the use of - and transition to - tools such as Sketch, Zeplin and Inspect from InVision into the broader design team.

-Originally designing the app in Photoshop I have since moved to Sketch rendering the need for a document of this nature irrelevant - meaning some of the designs in are now out of date.
-However, I wanted to include it here as a show of my commitment to doing whatever is necessary to work with the team in realising the product vision - who in turn were very grateful to have this as reference.
+Initially designing the app using Photoshop, I have since moved to sketch rendering the need for a document of this nature irrelevant - meaning some of the designs are now out of date.
+However, I wanted to include it here as a show of my commitment to doing whatever is necessary to work with the development team in realising the product vision.